Field Sales 2026: 10 Actionable Tips

 1. Optimize Route Planning for Maximum Territory Coverage

-A projected 2025 field sales study cited by ThinkRadius says optimized routes via GPS tools increased touches by 25% and revenue per rep by 18%, while only 15% of territory managers use the technology (ThinkRadius street peddler article reference).
-Whether you run door-to-door, utility sales, or outside B2B prospecting, the message is the same.
-More efficient movement creates more selling opportunities.
+A projected 2025 field sales study cited by ThinkRadius shows that optimized routes via GPS tools increased touches by 25% and revenue per rep by 18%, while only 15% of territory managers use the technology.
+Whether you run door‑to‑door, utility sales, or outside B2B prospecting, the message is the same: more efficient movement creates more selling opportunities.
+2

 What disciplined routing looks like